Pradumnasaraf/Pradumnasaraf/README.md

 <div align="center">

-I am a DevOps and Go developer.
-I like building CLI and automation tools.
-I am passionate about promoting Open Source literacy and inclusivity.
+Pradumna is a Developer Advocate, Docker Captain, and a DevOps and Go Developer.
+He is passionate about Open Source and has mentored hundreds of people to break into the ecosystem.
+He also creates content on X (formerly Twitter) and LinkedIn, educating others about Open Source and DevOps tools.
+Pradumna enjoys engaging with people in person and delivering talks.

 </div>